Understanding the Types of Childcare Abuse and Neglect—and Taking Action Against Them

 We can help you to determine who should be held legally responsible for your child’s injuries.
 We can help you gather the evidence you need to prove your case and recover compensation for medical bills as well as for other damages such as pain and suffering and emotional distress.
 If childcare neglect or abuse led to your child’s death, we can also help you to recover wrongful death damages to get some measure of justice for your family.

 To learn more about how we can put our legal experience with childcare neglect cases to work for you, contact us today or use our online form.
-The consultation is always free, and you never pay attorney’s fees unless we recover compensation for you.
+The consultation is always free, you never pay attorney’s fees unless we recover compensation for you, and We Come to You.